daizoru/node-evolve/README.md

 ### Fast constrained mutation

-node-evolve only try to mutate when it has meaning.
+node-evolve will try hard to avoid useless or bad mutations - your code will already have a hard time surviving its first eval() anyway!

-Or rather, it will try to evolve useless things.
+It works thanks to AST constraints.

-For instance, constraints prevent mutating this:
+These constraints prevent mutating this:

 ```JavaScript
 var x = 4 + 2 / y;